Hydra (comics): Organization

 Nick Fury has theorized that his previous successes against Hydra were either feints to make him believe that he is making headway against the group or manipulation by Hydra to eliminate any possible competition or possible rogue sub-organizations.

 In the aftermath of the Secret Invasion and Baron von Strucker's second death, there followed a series of power struggles, which eventually left Hydra without a formal leader.
 The splintering of Hydra accelerated, with various cells operating seemingly independently.
 Eventually, the Red Skull, returning to his Nazi beliefs, started building a new Hydra from the ground up.
 However, this brought him into conflict with Baron Zemo, who is attempting to control what remains of the old Hydra.

 The Red Skull convinced his now-aware Cosmic Cube, Kobik, to cooperate with S.H.I.E.L.D. in creating Pleasant Hill and discovered that Kobik could alter people's memories to make them believe they had been members of the Hydra of which the Red Skull had told them stories.
 However, the Red Skull failed to realize that the Hydra he is building and the Hydra Kobik had created false memories of were two different things, with the now-Hydra Captain America disobeying the Red Skull and planning something else.

 Technology

-As advanced as any on Earth, Hydra's technology is based in part on artifacts of the alien Gnobians discovered by Baron von Strucker in 1944.
+As advanced as any on Earth, Hydra's technology is based in part on artifacts of the alien Gnobians discovered by Baron Von Strucker in 1944.
 Hydra uses advanced experimental vehicles and devices along with conventional military vehicles, seacraft, aircraft, pistols and standard concussive force blasters, and communications equipment.

 Hydra personnel are issued cowled jumpsuits, which have included a number of designs over the years.
 Originally, the jumpsuits were green with a yellow H design, and later incorporated a red and brown color scheme, but in time were changed back to green with a serpent motif.

+They tested on James Buchanan Barnes, creating the Winter Soldier in the process.
+The Winter Soldier then went on to kill over a dozen unnamed people over the span of 50 years.